My Ambition, My Mistake

 It shows the importance of separating our own ambition as teachers/coaches from the student’s ambition.
 There are traps in a teacher-student relationship, and the art is to be aware of them and juggle your way around them.
 It’s tempting to accept responsibility for a student’s development, as it’s flattering and make us look good.

 However, pedagogically spoken, it’s wrong.
 We are meant to coach or teach, not save or direct people.
-Let the student decide where he or she wants to go, otherwise he/she is being kept in a depending role, which is counterproductive and can even become tricky when dealing with fragile personalities.
+Let the student decide where he or she wants to go, otherwise he or she is being kept in a depending role, which is counterproductive and can even become tricky when dealing with fragile personalities.